metaclass-nl/filter-bundle/README.md

 ```uri
 /offers/?and[price]=10&and[or][][description]=shirt&and[or][][description]=cotton
 ```
-This may be counterintuitive but it is necessary because the querybuilder may also contain expressons from extensions that limit access to the data for security and if those are combined through OR they can be bypassed by the client.
+This may be counterintuitive, but it is necessary because the querybuilder may also contain expressions from extensions that limit access to the data for security and if those are combined through OR they can be bypassed by the client.

 If you want them to be combined by or, move them to be nested in "or":
 ```uri
 /offers/?or[price]=10&or[][description]=shirt&or[][description]=cotton
 ```
 The api will then return all offers with a price being exactly 10 OR a description containing the word "shirt"
 OR a description containing the word "cotton".